 Graduate Credit 3 credits are available through Framingham State University, for an additional fee of $225 paid to FSU.
 Information will be shared via email prior to the workshop.

 Have Questions?
-Contact us to learn more, or for information on hosting a workshop.
+Check our FAQ or contact us to learn more, or for information on hosting a workshop.

 “I walked away with many valuable tools to support our teachers.
-I believe I will be able to have a more positive impact on instruction and student learning.”— Participant, Kansas
+I believe I will be able to have a more positive impact on instruction and student learning.”